College Dropout Rates Of 2023 (Age, Demographics & Reasons)

 College Dropout Employment Rates

-1. Workers that have attended some college but have no degree have an unemployment rate of 5.5% which is reported to be 17% higher than the national average.
+48. Workers who have attended some college but have no degree have an unemployment rate of 5.5%, which is reported to be 17% higher than the national average.

-1. Workers that have attended some college but have no college degree earn an average of $899 weekly, which is 14.9% less than the average worker.
+49. Workers who have attended some college but have no college degree earn an average of $899 weekly, which is 14.9% less than the average worker.

-1. Workers that are aged 25 and older with some college but do not have any degree are reported to make 7.1% less than the students that own associate degree holders on average.
+52. Workers who are aged 25 and older with some college but do not have any degree are reported to make 7.1% less than the students who own associate degree holders on average.

-1. Compared to workers that have no high school diploma, SCNDs usually make 43.6% more income annually.
+53. Compared to workers who have no high school diploma, SCNDs usually make 43.6% more income annually.

-1. Workers that have bachelor’s degrees reportedly make a higher income by 48.4% as compared to other workers.
+54. Workers who have bachelor’s degrees reportedly make a higher income by 48.4% as compared to other workers.

-The following table displays the percentage of dropout rates of the students that attend college part-time and tend to work part-time for 2-year institutes as well as for four-year institutes.
+The following table displays the percentage of dropout rates of the students who attend college part-time and tend to work part-time for 2-year institutes as well as for four-year institutes.

 Academic YearTwo-Year InstitutesFour-Year institutes